streamroot/integration-samples/mesh-delivery/ios/AVPlayerMeshDeliveryPlugin/README.md

 ## Limitations

-Note that in Airplay casting mode the P2P is disabled
+We currently do not support P2P in Airplay casting mode